 Two DJs from the 1970s and 1980s downtown NYC scene, Larry Levan and David Mancuso with their ability to soundtrack people’s lives and tell a story through dance records have inspired my record collecting and DJing.
 As a result of studying these DJs, I have substantial knowledge of the late 1970s and 1980s United States disco/boogie scene.

 African, Caribbean, Salsa, Cumbia

 I pride myself on my original collection of African, South American and Caribbean dance records.
-I recently concluded a research project on Eastern and Central African funk and boogie from Ghana, Nigeria, and Benin resulting in a mixtape/zine project ready for release in September 2019.
+I recently concluded a research project on Eastern and Central African funk and boogie from Ghana, Nigeria, and Benin resulting in a series of mixtape/zine projects.

-I’ve spent the past 15 years DJing and digging every day for new records, primarily focused in the San Francisco Bay Area.
-I currently DJ in Oakland and San Francisco.
+I’ve spent the past 19 years DJing and digging every day for new records, primarily focused in the San Francisco Bay Area.

-To hear a selection of my recent mixes please visit me on Soundcloud.
+To hear a selection of my recent mixes please visit me on LinkTree.

 In 2016 I co-founded The Long Road Society, a record label out of Oakland, CA.

 In 2019, I released my first book on the Jamaican label Studio One.